-ITAL 152 - Elementary Italian II (4 units)
+ITAL 152 Elementary Italian II (4)

-Prerequisite: ITAL 151
+Prerequisite: ITAL 151 or equivalent competency

 - Continued practice of basic conversation, reading, and writing; study of Italian culture.
 Must be taken for a letter grade.
-(Students must earn a minimum grade of C- before they can advance to subsequent courses).
+Students must earn a minimum grade of C- before they can advance to subsequent courses.

-ITAL 251 - Second-Year Italian I (4 units)
+ITAL 251 Second-Year Italian I (4)

-Foreign Language GE; Prerequisite: ITAL 152
+Prerequisite: ITAL 152 or equivalent competency

 - Emphasizes language production skills and interactive language use with a concentration on conversation.
 This course also develops reading strategies and examines complex grammar structures.
-(Students must earn a minimum grade of C- before they can advance to subsequent courses).
+Students must earn a minimum grade of C- before they can advance to subsequent courses.

-HUM 295 - Enriching the International Experience (1 unit)
+HUM 295 Enriching the International Experience (1)

 - This course is designed to enrich the student's international experience by providing opportunities to engage more fully with the culture and to reflect more deeply on the experience.
 It is the goal of this course to help students know how to look at and listen to their new culture and how to give meaning to their international experience.
-(Taught only in International Programs.
+Taught only in International Programs.
 May be repeated in a different location.
-Cr/NC grading only).
+Cr/NC grading only.

-PE 191 - Individual Exercise (1 unit)
+PE 191 Individual Exercise (1)

-- Florence Program only.
+- International Programs only.
 Extra fee required.